 • Unauthorized access of the server console.
 Control keyboard access by requiring the use of a password.
-(See Securing the Server Console.)
+(See NetWare Server Security.)

 Use the SECURE CONSOLE command to secure your console against breaches of security.
 (See SECURE CONSOLE in Utilities Reference.)

 You can also use the screen saver and console-locking features in SCRSAVER.
 (See SCRSAVER in Utilities Reference.)